 For this reason alone, most middle to senior executives will be blocked from commencing these types of applications.
 The reality is that the unfair dismissal remedy will be of no relevance to most senior executives.

 However, if you are employed as a senior executive in the federal, state or local government sector or in the college/academic/health services environment, this avenue for legal redress may still be open to you.
 This is because you may be able to demonstrate that your terms and conditions of employment are regulated by a State or Federal industrial instrument or by an enterprise bargaining agreement.
 Each case needs to be individually assessed on its own merits.

 The effect of the Fair Work Act 2009 is that it will make no difference to your contractually-based rights where the focus is on obtaining compensation for the wrongful termination of an employment agreement.

-This means that executives must continue to pay close attention to the contracts they sign as there is no "safety net" beneath them.
+This means that executives must continue to pay close attention to the contracts they sign, apart from the National Employment Standards there is no “safety net” beneath them.

 The message from the Federal Government remains that you are on your own when it comes to remedies for the wrongful termination of your employment contract.
 This is especially so if you are a private sector employee.